hamza3256/Image-Processor/README.md

 - perform a convolution on the image for
   - smoothing the image
   - edge detection in the image
-- performs order statistic filtering
+- perform order statistic filtering

 Image processing algorithms to improve/alter the image contrast: